 Tell Me A Story

+There are many ways to create a series.
 You can frame your story around patterns, shapes, locations, objects, repetitions, time, seasons – it’s really up to you to figure out what the photo series will be about.

 Find Your Theme

 Sometimes a common thread can reveal itself to you, but if your intention is to create a series then selecting a theme before you start shooting can really help you focus on crafting the right shots.
 Ask yourself what moves you.
 Your theme could be as broad as observing the everyday life of people in a single country or as specific as honing in on your local forest during a single season.

 Whatever you choose, your photo series will need that all-important thread – the one thing that connects each and every shot, but is delivered to the viewer with a slight variation each time so they understand why they’re moving through the series.

 My work, for example, has always had an overarching theme of humans interacting with nature.
 Adding a person to a landscape to showcase scale, a sense of adventure and that human touch makes these distant places seem a little closer.